newatoms/guides/user-stories-guide/readme.md

 >*I can* see an interesting header image.

+## Clarity

+Goals should be understood in the same way by all readers.

 ## Chill the eff out
 This is not straight forward.
 It takes a lot of practice, and even then is it still difficult.
 So don't worry!
 We'll all be scaling the hierarchy of *why* up and down, back and forth together 💛.